Lunarbel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-play the StarWars IV episode in the terminal
+sets the mode of the file hello the same as olleh’s mode